Daninet/mtxt/README.md

 ```
 - Sets tempo in BPM at `<time>`.
 - Uses global transition defaults unless overridden inline.
+- By default, tempo is at 120 BPM at the start of the file.

 ### timesig
 ```
 <time> timesig <NUM>/<DEN>
 ```
 - Sets time signature; affects beat interpretation after `<time>`.
+- By default, time signature is 4/4 at the start of the file.

 ### tuning
 ```